 376: Bristol - Wells - Glastonbury - Street

 This service is also branded as the Mendip Explorer and a place name like Glastonbury should be known to many because of its regular music festival.
 Wells is a cathedral city that is admired by many too so that is another attraction.
-It helps too that we are talking about a service that runs from early in the morning until late into the evening with a half hourly frequency for most of that and for every day of the week too.
+It helps too that we are talking about a daily service that runs from early in the morning until late into the evening with a half-hourly frequency for most of that.

 500 Liverpool John Lennon Airport - Speke - Liverpool

-Arriva operate this express service from early morning to mid evening every day of the week.
+Arriva operates this express service from early morning to mid-evening every day of the week.
 The lack of coverage later in the day surprises me though there is a later daily journey operated by Ace Travel as part of the Liverpool to Wirral night bus network.
-The general half hourly frequency is respectable so there can be no complaints about that though the 86A remains a useful backstop for more of the day so that evening gap does get covered.
+The general half-hourly frequency is respectable so there can be no complaints about that though the 86A remains a useful backstop for more of the day so that evening gap does get covered.

 554: Keswick - Wigton - Carlisle